photo of town

 Our material sustainability topics

-Our materiality assessment informs our sustainability approach and helps to guide the depth of coverage of key topics to be included in our Annual Report in alignment with the GRI Standards.
+Our materiality assessment informs the depth of coverage of key topics to be included in our Annual Report in alignment with the GRI Standards.
 The Board’s Sustainability Committee reviews our materiality assessment approach and the list of material topics each year.
 In addition, the alignment of the BHP materiality assessment process with the GRI materiality assessment guidance is subject to independent third-party limited assurance as required under our ICMM membership.
-EY’s assurance statement is available in the BHP Annual Report 2023, Operating and Financial Review 6.17 - Assurance Statement.
+EY’s assurance statement is available in the BHP Annual Report 2025, Operating and Financial Review 9.14 – Independent Assurance Report.

-In FY2023, the pillars and themes under our social value framework aligned closely with the events and risks identified as material for GRI reporting purposes through our review of BHP’s event management system and material1 risk profile.
-The material sustainability topics shown in the table below are the areas of focus for our sustainability disclosures in BHP Annual Report 2023, Operating and Financial Review 6 - Sustainability.
-Refer to the section reference in the table for where our most material sustainability topics are covered in the BHP Annual Report 2023, Operating and Financial Review 3 - Sustainability.
+The material sustainability topics shown in the table below are the areas of focus for our sustainability disclosures in the BHP Annual Report 2025, Operating and Financial Review 9 – Sustainability.
+Refer to the section references in the table for where our most material sustainability topics are covered, and the relevant risk factor, in the BHP Annual Report 2025, Operating and Financial Review.